Frequently Asked Questions

 - Sign up for our Newsletter to get news via email about our recent and future activities.

-- Subscribe to us on YouTube and follow us on Twitter.
+- Subscribe to us on YouTube and follow us on Twitter and LinkedIn!

 We want to help students to become better thinkers by teaching them about most impenetrable form of reasoning available to humankind: mathematics.
 We believe in uncovering their creativity and extending that intuition with the help of logical rigour.
 In you are interested in reading more about our philosophy, please visit our About page!

 We are enthusiastic to work with school-age students who are motivated to learn about mathematics.
 Check out our free YouTube videos if you identify with one of the following groups!